-"When kids play games, they don't even realize they are breaking a sweat, they are just having fun.
+"When kids play games, they don't even realize they are breaking a sweat — they are just having fun.
 Some kids are intimidated when you call it 'exercise,'" she says.
 "If you want to get your kids more active, figure out ways to get them to play."

-Step one: Create a Superhero in-training
+Step 1: Create a superhero-in-training

-"When I work with kids, I use total body exercises and get them energized by relating the exercise to something that excites them," says personal trainer Paul Dziewisz.
-"The 6-year-old son of one of my clients loves superheroes, so each work-out with his mom I show him an exercise that mimics the movements of a superhero.
-Now Connor happily does a Superman, a Wolverine and a Batman exercise."
+"When I work with kids, I use total-body exercises and get them energized by relating the exercise to something that excites them," says personal trainer Paul Dziewisz.
+"The 6-year-old son of one of my clients loves superheroes, so each workout with his mom, I show him an exercise that mimics the movements of a superhero.
+Now, Connor happily does a Superman, a Wolverine and a Batman exercise."

 He says, "The exercise doesn't need to be magical, but the way the child relates to it does.
-You'll be surprised what exercises they will do when it is wrapped up in something they love."
+You'll be surprised at the exercises they will do when the exercise is wrapped up in something they love."

-Or follow these easy steps from SimpleKids to create your own backyard obstacle course using cones.
+Or follow these easy steps from Simple Kids to create your own backyard obstacle course using cones.

 Step 2: Do a hoop dance

 "Try hula-hooping with your kids for exercise after school," says Andrea Metcalf, author of Naked Fitness.
 "That's the time that energy is lowest for everyone due to the circadian rhythms of light/night hormones.
-Hula hooping is fun and easy if you have a hoop the right size," says Metcalf, who recommends getting a smaller sized hula hoop for the kids and one that weighs about one pound for yourself so you can sneak in some extra exercise too.
+Hula-hooping is fun and easy if you have a hoop the right size," says Metcalf, who recommends getting a smaller-sized hula-hoop for the kids and one that weighs about one pound for yourself so you can sneak in some extra exercise, too.

 You can get a workout in during this time by helping your little ones through the equipment.
-Check out LiveWellNetwork for more tips on making your playground time count for your sweat session too!
+Check out Live Well Network for more tips on making your playground time count for your sweat session, too!

 Step 4: Jump on the trampoline

 "Jumping is key to a child's mental and physical development and helps to accelerate the progress of motor skills, balance and coordination," says Beth Wilkinson of Springfree Trampoline.

 Make sure your trampoline has a safety net, and then try out these fun moves:

-- KNEE LIFTS: As you jump up, pull your knees up to your chest and try to touch your feet.
-This move helps tone your lower body muscles.
+Knee lifts: As you jump up, pull your knees up to your chest and try to touch your feet.
+This move helps tone your lower-body muscles.

 Step 5: Try yoga for kids